Should you use AI scribes?

 How AI documentation tools work

-AI medical documentation tools listen to a doctor-patient consultation, extract clinically relevant information, then quickly collate and structure the information into a coherent clinical note.
+AI medical scribes “listen” to a doctor-patient consultation, extract clinically relevant information, then quickly collate and structure the information into a coherent clinical note.
 These AI-generated notes need to be reviewed and amended by you, the doctor.
-Amendments may include incorporating examination findings, test results, non-verbal information, unsaid thoughts and identifying patient information.
+Amendments may include incorporating examination findings, including negative findings, test results, non-verbal information, unsaid thoughts, potential differential diagnoses and identifying patient information.

 Time savings and improved consultations

-The potential time savings from using an AI medical documentation tool could be significant.
+The potential time savings from using an AI scribe could be significant.
 But time savings aren’t the only benefit.
 Communication in your consultations may improve because you are able to give your patient more attention, as you’re not trying to write or type at the same time.

 After using one of these tools for a while, you may also find yourself verbalising observations and thought processes so they’re noted, which would increase transparency during the consultation.
 The AI-generated notes may also be more comprehensive than your usual notes.